Grammars for Document Spanners: Introduction

-To date, most research on spanners has been focused on the regular representation, that is, regular expressions and finite state automata.
-While regular expressions are useful for segmentation and tokenization, they are not useful in describing complex nested structures (e.g., syntactic structure of a natural language sentence) and relations between different parts of the text.
-Regular languages also fall short in dealing with tasks such as syntax highlighting~\cite{moro2001syntax} and finding patterns in source code~\cite{smith2003spqr}.
-For all of the above mentioned tasks we have context-free grammars.
 It is well known that context-free languages are strictly more expressive than regular languages.
-B\"{u}chi~\cite{buchi} has showed that regular languages are equivalent to monadic second order logic (over strings), and Lautemann et al.~\cite{DBLP:conf/csl/LautemannST94} have showed that adding an existential quantification over a binary relation interpreted as a matching is enough to express all context-free languages.
+B\"{u}chi~\cite{buchi} has shown that regular languages are equivalent to monadic second order logic (over strings), and Lautemann et al.~\cite{DBLP:conf/csl/LautemannST94} have shown that adding an existential quantification over a binary relation interpreted as a matching is enough to express all context-free languages.
 This quantification, intuitively, is what makes it possible to also express structural properties.

-\partitle{Contribution} In this work we propose a new grammar-based approach for defining the class of \emph{context-free spanners}.
+\paragraph*{Contribution} In this work we propose a new grammar-based approach for defining the class of \emph{context-free spanners}.
 Context-free spanners are defined via \emph{extraction grammars} which, like regex formulas, incorporate \emph{capture variables} that are viewed as relational attributes.
 Extraction grammars produce \emph{ref-words} which are words over an extended alphabet that consists of standard terminal symbols along with \emph{variable operations} that denote opening and closing of variables.
 The result of evaluating an extraction grammar on a document $\doc$ is defined via the ref-words that are produced by the grammar and equal to $\doc$ after erasing the variable operations.
-For example, the extraction grammar from Figure~\ref{fig:introa} produces also the ref-words $\vop{x} \ta \vcl{x} \vop{y} \tb \vcl{y} \ta \tb \tb $ and $\ta \tb \vop{x} \ta \vcl{x} \vop{y} \tb \vcl{y} \tb $.
-Hence, it extracts from $\doc \df \ta \tb \ta \tb \tb$ the two first tuples from the relation in Figure~\ref{fig:introb}.
-In Figure~\ref{fig:introc} there are additional examples of ref-words produced by this grammar.
-In general, the given grammar extracts from documents the spans $x$ and $y$ that correspond, respectively, with a non-empty substring of $\ta$'s followed by an equal-length substring of $\tb$'s.
-With a slight adaptation of Fagin et al.~inexpressibility proof \cite[Theorem 4.21]{DBLP:journals/jacm/FaginKRV15}, it can show that this spanner is inexpressible by core spanners.